qmk/qmk_firmware/docs/feature_midi.md

 #define MIDI_ADVANCED
 ```

-#### Sending MIDI Control Codes (MIDI CC)
+#### Sending Control Change (CC) Messages

 If you're aiming to emulate the features of something like a Launchpad or other MIDI controller you'll need to access the internal MIDI device directly.

-When sending MIDI CC you don't get the advantages of a preimplemented keycode and you will need to implement custom keycodes if you want to use them in your keymap directly using the function `process_record_user`.
-It is the same process as implementing custom keycodes for macros.
+Because there are so many possible CC messages, not all of them are implemented as keycodes.
+Additionally, you might need to provide more than just two values that you would get from a keycode (pressed and released) - for example, the analog values from a fader or a potentiometer.
+So, you will need to implement [custom keycodes](feature_macros.md) if you want to use them in your keymap directly using `process_record_user()`.

-For an overview of that process look at: [Macros](feature_macros.md)

-1. First enable MIDI_ADVANCED
-2. use an `extern MidiDevice midi_device;` statement to bring the MIDI device into scope.
-3. Send a control code with the `midi_send_cc(*midi_device, channel, number, value)` function

 For reference of all the possible control code numbers see [MIDI Specification](#midi-specification)